 Community members heading into such a case must be prepared for a grueling fight that may leave broken relationships.
 Having an experienced advocate is essential to ensuring that rights are protected and no legal stone is left unturned.
 The fact that the law in this area focuses on the “best interest of the child,” means that the court has much discretion, and the quality of the advocacy can make all the difference.

 The family law attorneys at Beck Law P.C., are here to help all local families in a wide range of family law situations–including custody disputes for grandparents.
 If you find yourself in this situation, please get in touch with us to learn more.
-You can contact our office for a free consultation at 707-576-7175 or contact us online.
+You can contact our office for a consultation at 707-576-7175 or contact us online.

 See Our Related Blog Posts: